ymath-io/ymath.io/content/courses/calculus/sequences-and-series/taylor-series/index.md

 Let's say we have a function $f(x)$, and we want to construct a tangent line at $x=a$.

 ### Why do lines work?
-When we construct a line tangent to a function, we measure the slope (derivative) of the function at the tangent point, and assign that to the slope of the line.
+When we construct a line tangent to a function, we measure the slope (derivative) of the function at the tangent point, and assign that value to the slope of the line.
+In this way, the line and the function have the same first derivative at $x=a$.
 ### Taking it a slope further
+With a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg3ODU5OTE5LDM2NjgzMjA3NCw2ODc5ND
-Y4OTgsMTgyOTk5NTAxLDE4MTI0NjAwMzUsLTExODY4MTk1MTMs
-LTE3MTM3NDA1NjEsLTExNzk2NDk3MzcsLTI3Mjc4NDg5NCwxMT
-c4ODU4MjEsLTk5NTY5Mjk3MywtMTE3NDEwMDYzNV19
+eyJoaXN0b3J5IjpbLTE0MjMxNzE2NjksNDg3ODU5OTE5LDM2Nj
+gzMjA3NCw2ODc5NDY4OTgsMTgyOTk5NTAxLDE4MTI0NjAwMzUs
+LTExODY4MTk1MTMsLTE3MTM3NDA1NjEsLTExNzk2NDk3MzcsLT
+I3Mjc4NDg5NCwxMTc4ODU4MjEsLTk5NTY5Mjk3MywtMTE3NDEw
+MDYzNV19
 -->